TheatrumMundi/TheatrumMundi/_posts/2025-01-03-composition-vi.markdown

 What was the dream which was its reason <br>
 Is long in waiting satisfaction.
 We have <br>
-Felt what was not felt to be returned: <br>
+Felt it, which was not felt to be returned: <br>
 That love, that burled about your breast, is smoke <br>

 In alabaster.
 No beauty, which spared <br>